-Silicone Breast Implant Rupture
+My Silicone Breast Implant ruptured, what now?

 The rate of silicone breast implant failure is a little less than 1% per year.
 This is lower than the failure rate of saline implants which could be due to a number of factors including missed “silent ruptures”, intrinsic resistance to failure of silicone implants, or fewer “fold-flaw” ruptures.

 Signs of a possible silicone breast implant failure include:

 - Deformity around the implant (see your doctor if there are concerning “lumps”)